Dirty-Craft/lifesteal-datapack/README.md

 - Players can craft a life with the a special recipe
 - People on a server can see each other's HP below their name
 - Heart reduction only takes affect if the kill was done by a player
+- Players who don't have `Cover me with diamonds` advancement will not lose a heart

 ## Heart Recipe